MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 Microsoft will notify all Microsoft Entra Global Administrators through the following channels:

 - Email: Global Administrators who have configured an email address will be informed by email of the upcoming MFA enforcement and the actions required to be prepared.
+The email refers to the tenant ID of Microsoft Entra ID.
+You can confirm the tenant ID on the Overview page in the [Microsoft Entra admin center](https://entra.microsoft.com).

 - Service health notification: Global Administrators will receive a service health notification through the Azure portal, with the tracking ID of **4V20-VX0**.
 This notification contains the same information as the email.
 Global Administrators can also subscribe to receive service health notifications through email.